Biram History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls of 1379 list: Elena de Byrom (Byrom); Roger de Birne (Monk Fryston); and Thomas de Byrne (Selby).
 (Barsley)

-Important Dates for the Biram family
+Early History of the Biram family

 This web page shows only a small excerpt of our Biram research.
 Another 108 words (8 lines of text) covering the years 1642, 1692 and 1763 are included under the topic Early Biram History in all our PDF Extended History products and printed products wherever possible.

 Biram Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Biram include Byrom, Byram, Byrum, Birom, Biram and others.

 Early Notables of the Biram family (pre 1700)

 Outstanding amongst the family at this time was John Byrom or John Byrom of Kersal or John Byrom of Manchester (1692-1763), an English poet and inventor of a revolutionary system of shorthand.
 "He was the second son and seventh of the nine children of Edward Byrom, by...